goschtl/zope/zope2book/trunk/source/ZopeArchitecture.rst

 Acquisition
 -----------

-One of the most powerful aspects of Zope is *acquisition*, whose core concepts are simply that:
+One more prominent aspect of Zope is *acquisition*, whose core concepts are simply that:

 * Zope objects are contained inside other objects (such as Folders).

 * Objects can "acquire" attributes and behavior from their containers.

 The concept of acquisition works with all Zope objects and provides an extremely powerful way to centralize common resources.
-A commonly-used SQL query or snippet of HTML, for example, can be defined in one Folder, and objects in sub-folders can use it automatically through acquisition.
+A commonly-used SQL query or snippet of HTML, for example, can be defined in one Folder, and objects in sub-folders can use it through acquisition.
 If the query needs to be changed, you can change it in one place without worrying about all of the sub-objects that use the same query.